beginning of content

 What causes HPD?

-The cause is not completely known.
-Both genetics (inherited traits) and childhood events are thought to have impact.
+The cause of HPD is not fully understood.
+Both genetics and childhood events are thought to have impact, such as:

 When should I see my doctor?

-If you think that you have symptoms of HPD, you should seek help from your doctor.
-They may refer you to a psychiatrist or psychologist who has experience treating people with personality disorders.
+If you think that you have symptoms of HPD, you should talk to your doctor.
+They may refer you to a psychiatrist or psychologist who knows how to help people with personality disorders.

 Find out more about how to access mental health services in Australia.